billder/startablog/index.md

 ---
-title: home
+title: Billder
-description: billder site
+description: The site of Bill DeRouchey
 layout: default
 ---